Download eBooks & Wiring Diagrams (FREE)

 • Test the charge controller for functionality

-Virtually every solar charge controller will have two input ports that will have to be connected to the solar panels.
-One port for the positive (+) red wire and one port for the negative (-) black wire.
+Virtually every solar charge controller will have two input ports that must be connected to the solar panels.
+One port is for the positive (+) red wire, and one port is for the negative (-) black wire.
 In the below image, you can see where these solar inputs are located on this Victron MPPT controller.

 Image showing the solar input ports on a Victron solar charge controller